 The beloved Kaiser Roll is a deli-specialty, but with this recipe in hand, you can make them at home!
-Tender yet sturdy, these rolls are delicious eaten on their own with a slather of salt butter and just as tasty when turned into a sandwich bun for leftover turkey or a quick weekday lunch.
+Tender yet sturdy, these rolls are delicious eaten on their own with a slather of salt butter and just as tasty when turned into a sandwich bun for leftover turkey, burgers or a quick weekday lunch.

 We set out to develop a recipe for kaiser rolls that were tasty enough to serve on the Thanksgiving table and large enough for turkey sandwiches the next day.
 These deli-style Kaiser Rolls hit the mark!